adnguyen/Notebooks_and_Protocols/2018_notebook.md

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 **Introduction:**
 Notebook for 2018 new year.
-It'll log the rest of my dissertation, post doc projects, and general project ideas
+It'll log the rest of my dissertation, post doc projects, meetings, papers I've read, and general project ideas.

 ## List of projects and description
 * Hsp rxn norm: Understanding how the local thermal environment shapes thermal tolerance and stress response (using Hsps as a proxy for stress) in forest ants of the genus *Aphaenogaster*.
 CTmax and rxn norm of Hsp expression measured across forest ants from Fl to Maine.